What is a Boiler?

 Typically, boilers are categorized into different types based on their fuel type, working pressure and temperature, size and capacity, draft method, and whether or not they condense the water vapor in the combustion gases.
 Sometimes boilers are described by some by their key components, such as heat exchanger materials or tube design.

 The two main types of boilers are Firetube and Watertube boilers.
 In the former, the Firetube boiler, combustion hot gases flow through a system of tubes surrounded by water.
 In the latter, the Watertube boiler, water flows in the inside of the tubes, and the combustion hot gases flow around the outside of the tubes.

-Contact Adams Heating and Cooling to speak with a knowledgeable technician on the best type of boiler for your home in Anderson Township, Ohio.
+Contact Adams Heating & Cooling to speak with a knowledgeable technician on the best type of boiler for your home in Anderson Township, OH.

 As mentioned above, boilers have some wonderful advantages (long life, highly effective, high heat efficiency), but they do need to be maintained on a regular basis to keep these advantages.
-If neglected, boiler repairs can be costly and fuel bills can add up quickly.
-If you currently have a boiler and it has been awhile since you have had maintenance performed on it, or if you are thinking of installing a boiler, call Adams Heating and Cooling.
+If neglected, boilers’ repairs can be costly and fuel bills can add up quickly.
+If you currently have a boiler and it's been awhile since you’ve had maintenance performed on it, or if you’re thinking of installing a boiler, call Adams Heating & Cooling.
 Our technicians would be happy to help you and answer any questions you may have.